Faculty Writing and Media

 How the World Became Rich” with Jared Rubin.
 Polity Press, May 2022.
 Amazon.

 Persecution and Toleration: The Long Road to Religious Freedom, with Noel D. Johnson, Cambridge University Press.
 Cambridge 2019.
-Amazon Website
+Amazon

 “The Economic Impact of the Black Death,” The Journal of Economic Literature, with Remi Jedwab and Noel D. Johnson.
+Vol. 60.
+Issue 1.
 March 2022.
+Pages 132-178.

 Accountability and Grand Corruption, American Economic Journal: Microeconomics, vol 14: 645–679 (2022)

-Electoral Accountability and Responsive Democracy, with John Duggan, Economic Journal, vol. 130: 675–715 (2020)
+Electoral Accountability and Responsive Democracy, with John Duggan, Economic Journal, vol. 130: 675–715 (2020); included in a special virtual on Accountability and Electoral Selection (June 2025)

 Cheating and Incentives: Learning from a Policy Experiment, with Susan W. Parker, Ana Cristina Pérez-Gea, and Rodimiro Rodrigo, American Economic Journal: Economic Policy, vol. 10: 298–325 (2018)